 Example of information collected via observations and photos: female cheetah HNP013 – young, with her first litter of three cubs in 2014 and her second litter of five cubs in 2016.

-The cheetah has disappeared 77% of its historical distribution in Africa.
+77 % of the previous African cheetah population has now disappeared.
 Today, there are fewer than 10,000 adults in the wild.
 Zimbabwe is one of the few countries in the range of the species.
 The Zimbabwe Wildlife Authority is concerned about its survival in the country, and they are developing a national action plan to conserve them.

-Unfortunately, there is a great lack of information on the cheetah population status in Zimbabwe, the number of individuals and their distribution.
-Moreover, little is known about the threats to them, especially if they are in conflict with human activities.
+Unfortunately, there is a great lack of information regarding the cheetah population status in Zimbabwe, the number of individuals and their distribution.
+Moreover, little is known about the threats that they face, especially in regards to conflictive human activities.

 This is where the Cheetah Conservation Project Zimbabwe (CCPZ), created in 2012 by Dr. Esther van der Meer, comes into play.
-His mandate, with the help of HISA today, is to coordinate a large national inventory of the cheetah population, as well as other carnivores.
+With HISA’s help, the aim is to coordinate a large national inventory of the cheetah population, as well as other carnivores.
 This inventory consists of establishing a database of cheetah photographs, sighting reports, and testimonials from villagers, tourists, and wildlife officers.
 These also help to determine if and where the species is involved in conflicts with local human populations.
 If so, it helps to identify where the effort to raise awareness of cheetah conservation and conflict resolution needs to be done.

-CCPZ members travel across Zimbabwe, meeting human communities, to gather information on the presence of cheetah, and to assess its involvement in conflicts with human activities.
+CCPZ members travel across Zimbabwe, meeting human communities, to gather information on the presence of cheetahs, and to assess its involvement in conflicts with human activities.

-The CCPZ project devotes part of its time to presenting cheetah in schools and villages.
+The CCPZ project devotes part of its time to presenting cheetahs in schools and villages.
 Most students, but also adults, know very little about the species.

-The form and distribution of the black spots on the cheetah coat are specific to each cheetah.
+The shape, size and distribution of the black spots on the cheetah coat are specific to each cheetah.
 This allows, like our fingerprints, to recognize each individual.
 Thus, the photo bank of the CCPZ project constitutes a real census of the cheetah population in Zimbabwe.